-It’s my strong belief that humanity was, in a sense, inevitable, but not so much humanity as we know it.I do not at all believe that the Universe was created specifically for humans; that’s an unnecessarily narrow and selfish viewpoint.
+It’s my strong belief that humanity was, in a sense, inevitable, but not so much humanity as we know it.I don’t believe that the Universe was created specifically for humans; that’s an unnecessarily narrow and selfish viewpoint.
 However, I believe that sentient species like humans were inevitable because the Universe is simply too beautiful, wondrous, and intelligently designed to not have creatures in it that rise above the beasts and ascend to actively shaping the worlds and systems around them.

-One major article I’m about to write is to become fed by several other shorter essays written recently before it.
-Previously, I would write down an idea in total isolation from all the others around it, and many of those ideas still now are but a single line of text, likely to be ignored and forgotten for months or years to come, simply because I don’t know how to connect it to anything else.
+One major article I’d soon write would be fed by several other shorter essays written recently before it.
+Previously, I would write down an idea in total isolation from all the others around it; many of those ideas still now are but a single line of text, likely to be ignored and forgotten for months or years to come, simply because I don’t know how to connect it to anything else.

 I only so much desired to create books of collected works because I didn’t want these essays to be forgotten, lost to entropy.
 My website isn’t going anywhere any time soon, but I can’t pretend that it will exist forever.
 This is why I must eventually put the most important and evergreen works from my archives into some sort of collection, so that copies are distributed far and wide.